-Beams & posts are part of the structural system that holds a house up & must never be altered, moved, or eliminated without the advice of a structural engineer.
-Unfortunately, posts & beams often are in the way when it comes to remodeling plans.
+Beams and posts are part of the structural system that holds a house up and must never be altered, moved, or eliminated without the advice of a structural engineer.
+Unfortunately, posts and beams often are in the way when it comes to remodeling plans.

 Burying Posts.
 If a post is not ideally placed in relation to remodeling plans, try to revise the plans rather than deciding immediately to remove the post.
 The option of moving the post is a last resort.
 One or more posts may be concealed by “burying” them in a wall that separates two rooms.
 If the post is unusually wide in diameter, the wall can be framed with 2x6 lumber rather than 2x4 lumber.

 If it's not possible to bury the post, it can be disguised.
-Plywood paneling or drywall can be nailed to a wood post, & the edges can be treated just as walls finished with the same materials.
-Or simply sand the post smooth; round over or chamfer the edges with a router; & paint it.
+Plywood paneling or drywall can be nailed to a wood post, and the edges can be treated just as walls finished with the same materials.
+Or simply sand the post smooth; round over or chamfer the edges with a router; and paint it.